M-Mysara/DynamiC/README.md

 	_h	Lower cut-off value for OTUs clustering (default= 0.03) This is used to assign a maximum cut-off in order not to have too loose cut-off This can be important in order not to overmerge species into the same OTU.

+ 	_x	Number specifying the region targeted via your primer Preferably make _s 1500 (in case you are only interested in that region)

 ##Testing Mode:
 Used to cluster 16s rRNA gene amplicon sequencing data with our proposed lookup table obtained via training mode